alex6runt/Ableton_AIControl/README.md

 ## Integration with MIDI Generation

-This project works seamlessly with the `midi-gen` tool to generate and load clips directly into Ableton.
+This project works seamlessly with the [Generate_midi](https://github.com/alex6runt/Generate_midi) tool to generate and load clips directly into Ableton.

 ## License